SJTU-CGM/PPanG/README.md

 ### Q: Why sometimes the linear view reports the bug like "failed to fetch data, reload"?
 A: This bug occurs possibly due to the network failure.
 Click the "reload" button will solve the problem.
 ### Q: How to download the large pangenome graph?
 A: The library used by "Download Image" button is designed for daily use, when users hardly need to download a so large graph.
 It is not suitable for the large pangenome data.
 As an alternative, we recommend a better way to download the large graph with a native tool in the Edge/Chrome browser.
 Press `F12` to open the developer tools.
-Select the "Elements" tab, double-click the `<div id="root">`, and double-click the `<div>` below.
+Select the `Elements` tab, double-click the `<div id="root">`, and double-click the `<div>` below.
 Then, right-click the `<div id="Pangenome browser">...</div>` and click `Capture node screenshot`.
 Then the browser will automatically download the large graph into `xx.png`.
 ![img.png](public/Figure11.png)
 ### Q: Is it unavailable to search all genomes in the BLAT server if it exceeds the time limit?
 A: Actually, the BLAT server uses caches to store the alignment results.
 Although one request exceeds the time limit, the caches are still saved in the server.
 If the same request comes, the BLAT server will use cashes to avoid redundant calculations.
 So it is feasible to click the "Search" button again and again until success.